Carlyle House

-Carlyle House is a historic mansion in Alexandria, Virginia, United States, built by Scottish merchant John Carlyle in 1751 to 1752 in the Georgian style.
+Carlyle House is a historic mansion in Alexandria, Virginia, United States, built by Scottish merchant John Carlyle from 1751 to 1752 in the Georgian style.

 It is situated in the city's Old Town at 121 North Fairfax Street between Cameron and King Street.
 To the west, the Gadsby's Tavern is found one block away and Christ Church is three blocks away.
 To the south, the Stabler-Leadbeater Apothecary Shop is located three blocks away.
 To the east, Torpedo Factory Art Center and the Alexandria Archaeology Museum are located two blocks away.

-The house, which is architecturally unique as the only stone 18th-century Palladian Revival style residence in Alexandria, was added to the National Register of Historic Places in 1969 and was restored in 1976.
+The house, which is architecturally unique as the only stone 18th-century Palladian Revival-style residence in Alexandria, was added to the National Register of Historic Places in 1969 and was restored in 1976.

 Construction

 Carlyle began the construction of his house in 1751, using indentured and slave labor.
 Carlyle house has two sets of stairs: The main stairs (wider) are located in the center of the house, they communicate the first floor with the second floor.
-The servant stairs (narrow) are located in the right side of the house and connect the ground floor with the first and second floor.
+The servant stairs (narrow) are located in the right side of the house and connect from the ground floor with the first and second floors.

-The house has two chimneys made in stone, they are the lungs of the house.
+The house has two chimneys made of stone, they are the lungs of the house.
 The heat was obtained from the burning of charcoal and wood in the fireplaces; the heat ascended from the ground fireplaces to the fireplaces in the first and second floor, releasing the smoke to the exterior of the house and exchanging it with fresh air in the top of the chimney.

-The doors were 6 foot 2 inches in order to keep more heat during winter time when the door were open.
+The doors were 6 foot 2 inches to keep in more heat during winter time when the door were open.
 The nails used to construct the house were handmade by a blacksmith.

-The house had space for entertaining, private, family and servant use.
+The house had space for entertaining, private, family, and servant use.
 The house has 3 closets, two in the main chamber, possibly to keep dishes locked up, and were used by servants after asking the lady of the house the menu for the day and the correct dishes to use for serving.
 A third closet is located in the music room.
-John Carlyle also built a number of outbuildings for both household and business needs.
+John Carlyle also built several outbuildings for both household and business needs.

 Carlyle or someone associated with the house's construction is believed to have sealed the body of a cat within the house's foundation for good luck, a custom that was prevalent in the British Isles and northern Europe.